DeKalb County, Tennessee

 DeKalb County Judges and Court Information

-DeKalb County is in the 13th Judicial District, and the following individuals preside over civil cases:
+DeKalb County is in the 13th Judicial District, and the following individuals preside over civil cases in Circuit Court:

-During the 2011-2012 reporting period, only 12 tort cases (claims for injury or death) were filed in DeKalb County and again none of those cases went to trial.
-For 2012-2013, there were 19 tort cases filed in DeKalb County, but no tort cases went to trial.
+During the 2011-2012 reporting period, only 12 tort cases (claims for injury or death) were filed in DeKalb County and none of those cases went to trial.
+For 2012-2013, there were 19 tort cases filed in DeKalb County, but again no tort cases went to trial.
 For 2013-2014, 26 tort cases were filed in DeKalb County but yet again none went to trial.
 In 2014-2015, 19 tort cases were filed and none were tried.
-And last year, 19 tort cases were filed, and for the 6th straight year, none were tried.
+In 2015-2016, 19 tort cases were filed, and for the 6th straight year, none were tried.
+In 2016-2017, 20 tort cases were filed and there was one non-jury trial.
+The injury victim lost that trial.
+For 2017-2018, 20 cases were again filed and there was one trial by jury.
+The injury victim lost again.
+For 2018-2019, 18 tort cases were filed and none went to trial.

 Contact Us Today